Hauteclere/SheCodesDRF2023Supplementary/DRF_structure/DRF_structure.md

 A relational database is a lot like a super-powered Excel workbook, containing a bunch of tables.
 Each table has a series of rows, corresponding to individual records, and a set of columns.
 Each column records a single fact about each record.
 Crucially, each record has a **Primary Key** - an ID number that identifies it uniquely in its table.
 There's a good example of a database schema on Thinkific...

 Have a think about what kinds of records need to be stored for your app.
-Each type of record is going to need a table, and each table will need a set of columns to describe the record.
-Have a go at sketching out a plan for your database tables now.
+Each type of record is going to need a table, and each table will need a set of **fields** ("columns") to describe the record.
+Have a go at sketching out a schema for your database tables now.
 Remember, this is just a draft, it's ok to change it later on!

+Remember, the schema *describes* the database tables, so you should record what fields will exist and what data they will contain.
+This is distinct from writing down a table with example rows in it.
+Check out that schema example on Thinkific to see what the kind of thing we're looking for.

 ## The API
 Next let's zoom in on the area between our DRF app and that mysterious purple box labelled `witchcraft`...